yingted/Myro/trunk/Java/README.txt

   scribble1.takePicture(0).show();

 3) Java application.
-Several example applications are included in the Project.
+Several example applications are included in the Demo project.